-If you’re looking for an instant printer that’s lightweight and doesn’t require additional ink, the Zip is one of the best available.
+If you’re looking for an instant printer that’s lightweight and doesn’t require additional ink, the Zip is our choice of the best portable printer of the year.

-Fujifilm have been in the film business for decades and they’ve carried their unique colour science over to their instant film products.
+Fujifilm has been in the film business for decades and they’ve carried their unique colour science over to their instant film products.

 The Instax SP-3 uses older technology than the other printers in this guide.
 When an image is printed with the Fuji, the processing fluid contained within the frame of the print is squeezed across the surface.